eddyystop/gulp-mithril-components/README.md

 The web designer (or the dev) writes HTML mixins which, when merged with the template, result in specific capabilities.

-This approach allows the web designer to change the styling and structure if needed.
+This approach allows the web designer to change the styling and even the structure if needed.
 The web designer can create new versions of components, often without help from a dev.
 The web designer works in HTML.